Anterior nosebleed:

 Additional Causes Of Nosebleeds:

-• Fractures of the nose or of the base of the skull that can cause bleeding and should be regarded seriously when the bleeding follows a head injury.
+- Fractures of the nose or of the base of the skull can cause bleeding and should be regarded seriously when the bleeding follows a head injury.

-• Rarely, tumors (both malignant and nonmalignant) have to be considered, particularly in the older patient or in smokers.
+- Rarely, tumors (both malignant and nonmalignant) have to be considered, particularly in older patients or in smokers.

 Types Of Nosebleeds